g3dmr/cinema-tickets/README.md

 # Cinema Ticket

 This project is a ticket purchasing service that validates and processes ticket purchase requests.
-It ensures that the requests meet certain criteria before proceeding with seat reservations and payment processing.
+It ensures that the requests meet given criteria before proceeding with seat reservations and payment processing.

 ## Installation

-To install and run this project, you need to have Java and Maven installed on your machine.
+To install and run this project, you need to have Java 11 (and above) and Maven installed on your machine.

 1. Clone the repository:
     ```sh